rs-peer/inubot-wintertodt/README.md

 * Strong modelling around the game tick system, using ticks to measure animations, delays and more
 * Utilises the builder pattern for configuration of the script
 * Very efficient script in general, but this comes with having strong game knowledge
+* Utilises client-sided runescripts to read data from the game as opposed to reading from interfaces

 ## Features